isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Limitless SmartCrowd status change event](images/024.png "Limitless SmartCrowd status change event")

 ### **The email flow**
-Use this to connect Limitless to your email channels
+Use this flow to connect Limitless to your email channels
 #### **Starting state**

 This state contains: